ora0600/confluent-new-cdc-connector/no_data_in_topic_error_in_tracefile.md

 insert into regions (region_name) values ('TEST3');
 commit;
 ```
 In general there should be no issue.
-A create_bound calls always a build of dictionary.
+A `create_outbound` will call always a build for a new dictionary sync.
 Anyway,

-The result was, no data were synch to Confluent Cloud Cluster, and I also do not any errors.
+if you have a result, that no data were synched to Confluent Cloud Cluster, and I also you do not see any errors.
+Then - I call it - you have an invisible error.

+> [!TIP]
+> And it is time to call your DBA.

-So, I did a deep search, were could be the problem.
+I did a deep search, and you should do as well together with your DBA.
+Were could be the problem?

 Track Trace files: Trace Files are here: /opt/oracle/diag/rdbms/xe/XE/trace/
 The [Oracle backgroundprocesses](https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/background-processes.html) are documented and show the meaning of the shortcut: